Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test measures the amount of urea nitrogen in your urine.

-If you are dehydrated – you don't have enough fluid in your body – you may have extra urea in your blood because you aren't passing much urine.
+If you don't have enough fluid in your body (are dehydrated), you may have extra urea in your blood because you aren't passing much urine.

-You may have this test if your doctor wants to find out how healthy your kidneys are or wants to see whether your medical treatment is working.
+You may have this test if your healthcare provider wants to find out how healthy your kidneys are or wants to see whether your medical treatment is working.

 You may also have this test to look at your protein balance.

-Your doctor may also order blood tests, usually within 48 hours of this test.
+Your healthcare provider may also order blood tests, usually within 48 hours of this test.
 These tests may include:

 Blood albumin-to-creatinine ratio

-Your doctor may also order a kidney X-ray or a kidney biopsy, in which a tiny piece of your kidney tissue is removed and looked at.
+Your provider may also order a kidney X-ray or a kidney biopsy.
+For a biopsy, a tiny piece of your kidney tissue is removed and looked at.